bhopals/java-script-algorithms-and-data-structures-masterclass/05-Problem-Solving-Patterns.md

    console.log("frequencyCounter1:", frequencyCounter1); // {1:1, 2:2, 3:1, 5:1}
    console.log("frequencyCounter2:", frequencyCounter2); // {1:1, 4:2, 9:1, 11:1}
    for (let key in frequencyCounter1) {
-       // If there is any KEY in frequencyCounter2 with KEY*2 if (!(key * 2 in frequencyCounter2)) {
+       // If there is no KEY in frequencyCounter2 with KEY*2 if (!(key * 2 in frequencyCounter2)) {
        return false;
        }